-An image that claims to show the skull of Edward Mordrake has gone viral over the last week.
+An image that claims to show the skull of Edward Mordrake has been doing the rounds lately.
 The post, from Facebook page "Pictures In History", explains that Edward Mordrake was a man born with a face at the back of his head in the 19th century.

 Unlike Professor Quirrell, the post explains, the second, backward-facing head was unable to speak.
 However, the post claims the unnamed second face was able to "laugh, cry, and make strange noises".